|

 an item like a paragraph if it needs to be split across two pages.

-will be added to the Structure Element.
-You can also add an /OBJR
+be added to the Structure Element.
+You can also add an /OBJR which

-which is a reference to a singular object such as an annotation
+is a reference to a singular object such as an annotation which has

-which has a defined meaning.
-This entry is the ID of the object
+a defined meaning.
+This entry is the ID of the object rather than a

-rather than a RefAtom because there are no RefAtoms in a content
+RefAtom because there are no RefAtoms in a content stream.

-The standard autotagging process takes HTML styled text entries
+autotagging process takes HTML styled text entries like <p>

 "<ul><Tag Type="Caption">Caption</Tag><li>Item</li></ul>"